Norway on a Budget: Real-World Ways to Save

 We were also surprised to find it’s reasonably affordable to fly domestically within Norway, so don’t rule it out as an option until you actually look into the cost.

-SAS Airline - domestic air travel in Norway is more affordable than you'd think
+SAS Airline - domestic air travel in Norway is more affordable than you'd think.

 Lastly, it’s not exactly cheap, but if you want to choose one splurge in Norway, a trip on a Hurtigruten ferry through the fjords is a solid choice.
-You don’t need to book an entire expedition – you can book a shorter port-to-port trip as we did.
+You don’t need to book an entire Norwegian coastal expedition – you can book a shorter port-to-port trip as we did.
+We took the Hurtigruten between Ålesund and Geiranger – the scenery of Geirangerfjord was incredible and was so worth the price!

-In closing, don’t let the potential high cost of traveling to Norway scare you off – you can still travel to Norway on a budget.
+In closing, don’t let the potential high cost of traveling to Norway scare you off – you can travel to Norway on a budget.
 With these easy tips you can easily save tons of money and make your trip to Norway more affordable.

 In the end, you will find Norway is more expensive than most destinations, but it is worth every single Krone!